iantmc87/Location-Based-Recommender-System-Server/README.md

 to increase execution times by running the computations in memory.
 Two recommendation filtering approaches are used which are collaborative (based on other users' ratings of the restaurants) and content-based (based on the characteristics of a restaurant).

-The front-end for the recommender system is a mobile application which can be found at ****
+The front-end for the recommender system is a mobile application which can be found at <a href="https://github.com/iantmc87/Location-Based-Recommender-System-Application">Location-Based-Recommender-System-Application</a>

 <hr>